Raised Close Herringbone

-Raised Close Herringbone stitch is usually worked in the shape of leaves and incorporated in floral sprays.
-It is a self padding stitch which adds texture and interest to a spray.
-My tip when working Raised Close Herringbone Stitch is to use a blunt tapestry needle to avoid splitting the stitches.
+The Raised Close Herringbone stitch is usually worked in the shape of leaves and incorporated in floral sprays.
+It is a self-padding stitch that adds texture and interest to a spray.
+I recommend using a blunt tapestry needle when working Raised Close Herringbone Stitch.
+This avoids splitting the stitches.

-Before you start mark a leaf shape on your fabric.
-Use a pen that easily removed such as a quilters pen.
+Before you start, mark a leaf shape on your fabric.
+And use a pen that is easily removed, such as a quilter’s pen.
 The stitch will cover the outline.

-Make a straight stitch from the base of the leaf, to the middle on the centre line, bringing the needle out slightly on the left of of the tip of the leaf.
+Make a straight stitch from the base of the leaf to the middle, on the centre line, bringing the needle out slightly to the left of the tip of the leaf.

-Insert the needle back into the fabric at the tip of the leaf, to the right of where the thread emerged, so that when you pull the needle through the fabric the working thread is crossed.
+Insert the needle back into the fabric at the tip of the leaf, to the right of where the thread emerged, so that when you pull the needle through the fabric you cross the working thread.

 Bring your needle out on the left of the leaf tip and a little down the side of the leaf, and pass the needle under the straight bar stitch.

-Continue in this manner working down the leaf.
+Continue in this manner, working down the leaf.
 Widen your stitches as you work to follow the shape.
-As you come towards the base of the leaf make your stitches slightly narrower to follow the shape of a leaf.
+As you come towards the base of the leaf, make your stitches slightly narrower to follow the leaf shape.

-As you can see in my sample of Raised Close Herringbone Stitch I used a hand dyed variegated thread that is autumn toned!
+In my sample of Raised Close Herringbone Stitch, I used a hand-dyed variegated thread with an autumn tone!